Skip to main content

 LOW AVAILABILITY

-Finding gluten-free options in Armenia can be challenging as bread and wheat products are staples.
-Try naturally gluten-free dishes like 'Harissa' (when made without wheat) and grilled meats with vegetables.
+Eating gluten-free is hard in Armenia because bread and wheat run through the whole cuisine.
+Safer bets are naturally wheat-free dishes such as harissa made without the grain, and grilled meats served with vegetables.

 halal